-Sustainable grazing practices result in better water quality and environmental outcomes as well as better production outcomes.
+Sustainable grazing practices result in improved water quality and environmental outcomes as well as better production outcomes.
 There are a number of resources available for landholders who are looking to integrate more sustainable practices into their operation.
 Some of these resources have been identified throughout this document.
 The contacts list on the following page also provides options for seeking further information.

-Reef Catchments is the natural resource management group for the Mackay Whitsunday region and they have a range of resources and incentives for landholders who want to improve land condition and environmental outcomes such as biodiversity and water quality.
-The services offered by Reef Catchments also include workshops and field days for interactive learning.
+Reef Catchments Limited is the natural resource management group for the Mackay Whitsunday region and have a range of resources and incentives for landholders who want to improve land condition and environmental outcomes such as biodiversity and water quality.
+The services offered by Reef Catchments Limited also include workshops and field days for interactive learning.
+Refer to the Reef Catchments Limited web site for current and upcoming activities.